13. Contributor’s guide¶

 oralmalinux_8ch

-imagesa RHEL/CentOS 7 or newer container image with (note there are different python version names for the listed packages in RHEL 8 and derivatives): * autoconf * automake * gcc * make * python36 * python36-sphinx * python36-sphinx_rtd_theme * rpm-build * rpmlint * rsync
+images, ora RHEL/CentOS 7 or newer container image with (note there are different python version names for the listed packages in RHEL 8 and derivatives):

 13.3.2. rpmbuild